The 10 best questions to ask your mortgage broker

 If you’re looking for the most competitive deal, a whole of market broker can access all lenders and products in the market, while single-tied ones will only have access to one lender.

-Multi-tied brokers typically have access to a panel of lenders but won’t be able to get all deals.
+Multi-tied brokers typically have access to a panel of lenders but may not be able to access all deals.

 5. How do I need to save to buy my home?

-The amount you’ll need to save depends on how much your property is worth and the percentage of that value the mortgage provider is happy to lend (known as loan to value or LTV).
+The amount you’ll need to save depends on how much your property is worth and the percentage of that value the mortgage provider is happy to lend (known as the loan-to-value or LTV).

-If you’re a first-time buyer, you can get up to 95% LTV, but if you have a bigger deposit, you’ll likely be able to access more competitive deals.
+If you’re a first-time buyer, you may be able to borrow up to 95% LTV, but if you have a bigger deposit, you’ll likely be able to access more competitive deals.

 On top of the deposit, make sure you can also pay other fees, such as moving and legal costs.